hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 ## Description

+You can find more details for this project on my [homepage](https://www.hadzalic.de/visualize-word-embeddings-with-tensorboard#page-content)
 Generally speaking, converting words to vectors, or word vectorization, is a natural language processing (NLP) process.
 The process uses language models / techniques to map words into vector space.
 In fact it represents each word by a vector of real numbers.
 This finally leads to the fact that words with similar vectors also have similar meanings or at least a strong relationship.

 This code will execute the following steps: